bsc-dom/dataclay/docs/source/examples/quickstart.rst

 Quickstart
 ==========

-`This example <https://github.com/bsc-dom/dataclay/tree/main/examples/quickstart>`_ allows to deploy a minimal dataClay instance tu run all commands from the :doc:`../user-guide` side-by-side.
+`This example <https://github.com/bsc-dom/dataclay/tree/main/examples/quickstart>`_ allows to quickly deploy dataClay and run all commands from the :doc:`../user-guide`.

 Prerequisits
 ------------